sindresorhus/awesome-lint/readme.md

 **Don't leave spaces after the last rule identifier.**

-For example, only the 2 `no-dead-urls` errors are left:
+For example, when `awesome-list-item` is disabled, no errors are reported:

 ```md
 <!--lint disable awesome-list-item-->